freenas/freenas-docs/userguide/reboot.rst

 administration GUI.
 The URL in the web browser changes to add */system/reboot/* to the end of the IP address.
 Wait a few minutes for the system to boot, then use your browser's "back" button to return to the %brand% system's IP address.
-If all went well, the the GUI login screen will appear.
+If all went well, the GUI login screen will appear.
 If the login screen does not appear, physical access to the %brand% system's monitor and keyboard is needed to determine what problem is preventing the system from resuming normal